RHFieldProductManagement/acm-htb/rhacm-prerelease.md

 The following document guides the customer through the process of getting access and deploying those pre-release versions into an OpenShift cluster.

-:exclamation: :warning: **IMPORTANT** :warning: :exclamation:
+>>:exclamation: :warning: **IMPORTANT** :warning: :exclamation:

-All pre-release work should be completed in a non-production environment!
+>>All pre-release work should be completed in a non-production environment!
 Pre-release deployments are not supported by standard Red Hat support channels and not covered under any existing subscription conditions.
 Additionally, pre-release installations **cannot be upgraded to GA versions**.
-Moving from a pre-release version to GA will require a complete reinstall from scratch.
+Moving from a pre-release version to GA will require a complete reinstall .

 ## Accessing RHACM Pre-release versions